The Kenosha Women’s Network meets on the second Friday of every month.

 KWN’s monthly book club, Wise Women Read, meets monthly at Blue House Books, 5915 6th Ave A, Kenosha.

-August’s Wise Women Read Meeting
+September’s Wise Women Read Meeting

-The discussion on September 9 is about Charlie Donlea’s Guess Again.
+On Tuesday, September 9, at the Wise Women Read Book Club meeting at 6:30 p.m. at Blue House Books, we’ll be discussing Charlie Donlea’s Guess Again.
 As you may guess (Ha!
 See what I did there?) from the description, Charlie is a local-ish author!

 Ten years ago, 17-year-old high school volleyball star Callie Jones vanished from her quiet Wisconsin lake community.
 A highly publicized search followed but her body was never found.
 The case went cold, but the echoes still linger.